rg3pzr/STtools_OverLHAE/doc/readme3.md

 * --DGEdir:  Path to the digital expression.
 * --predir:  Ouput directory of visualization step.
 * --ncpus:   Number of CPUs Required.
-* --red:     Specify genes colored as red
+* --red:     Specify genes colored as red (file containing gene names in each line is also accepted).
-* --green:   Specify genes colored as green.
+* --green:   Specify genes colored as green (file containing gene names in each line is also accepted).
-* --blue:    Specify genes colored as blue.
+* --blue:    Specify genes colored as blue (file containing gene names in each line is also accepted).
 * --layout:  Layout: either MiSeq or HiSeq.
 * --tmpdir: temporary directory for soring.
 By default --predir
 * --buffer-size: buffer size for soring.